darthgera123/darthgera123.github.io/_featured_categories/blogs.md

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
   Collection of summaries and analyses.
-Ranging from Neural Rendering to Multimodal Summarizations to Anime Recommendations and Football Analysis
+Ranging from Neural Rendering to Multimodal Summarizations to Anime Recommendations to Hackathon Experiences

 # (Optional) You can disable grouping posts by date.
 # no_groups: true